 Visual behavior specification for atomic DEVS model behavior has been of interest for many years.
 States and transitions of atomic models are commonly used to visually represent DEVS model behaviors of atomic models with tools supporting varying levels of specifications.
-A common approach is to use State Machines.
-The behavior of a generic classic atomic model is reduced to the syntax and semantics afforded by the State Machines.
+A common approach is to use State Machine.
+The behavior of a generic classic atomic model is reduced to the syntax and semantics afforded by the State Machine.
 Another approach for behavior modeling is Statecharts [16].
 There are different ways of representing (mapping) the behavior of atomic models to Statecharts (e.g., [10, 17]).
 Another approach is developed for CoSMoS (see Figure 3).
 Atomic model behavior may also be defined using custom notations (e.g., [18]).
-Recent approaches and tools that use or adapt basic State Machines include CD++ Builder [13], LSIS DME DEVS [19], DEVS Graph [20], and MS4Me [21].
+Recent tools that are guided by the State Machine and Statecharts include CD++ Builder [13], LSIS DME DEVS [19], DEVS Graph [20], and MS4Me [21].
 Other simulation tools such as Simulink [22] and Ptolemy II [23] use variants of State Machines.

-Amongst the above approaches, Statecharts is more attractive since it is a visual language and more expressive as compared with State Machines and its variants such as Stateflow [22].
+Amongst the above approaches, Statecharts is more attractive since it is a visual language and more expressive as compared with State Machine and its variants such as Stateflow [22].
 Statecharts is widely adopted and is included in the UML standard.
-The SE has a well-defined UI partitioning which simplifies model development, for example, through the palettes and property panels (as opposed, for example, to use of dialogue boxes).
+Furthermore, GMF supports creating Statecharts in a disciplined fashion with rich builtin tools capabilities.
+The SE has a well-defined UI partitioning which simplifies model development, for example, through the palette and property panels (as opposed, for example, to use of dialogue boxes).

 The visual behavior modeling supported in CoSMoS tool has similarities and differences with those mentioned above.
-Basic similarities with the above tools are defining states and transitions at the Statecharts (and therefore State Machines) abstraction level.
+Basic similarities with the above tools are defining states and transitions at the Statecharts (and therefore State Machine) abstraction level.
 Key differences are the specification of input and output ports.
 The external and internal transitions for DEVS atomic model are directly specified in terms of these ports.
 In the context of CoSMoS as an integrated modeling and simulation framework, families of models in a disciplined setting, multiple behavioral models for a model may be constructed.
 This capability leads to specializing an atomic model in terms of not only its structure, but also its behavior.